Corporate ski trip activities are ideal for both non-skiers and skiers. They are a great way to bring the whole group together in a shared activity.

 Winter walks

-Like snowshoe walking, but more signposted and requiring less specialist equipment, winter walks can be undertaken in the valley or mountain.
-There are walking trails that lead to mountain restaurants where the group can brought together for group lunches.
+Similar to snowshoe walking, but with more signposted routes and requiring less specialised equipment, winter walks can be undertaken in the valley or the mountains.
+There are walking trails that lead to mountain restaurants where the group can be brought together for group lunches.

 View through the cockpit of a small plane above the mountains